May is Library Infrastructure Month

 Those who build this infrastructure know that their work is foundational, but much of it goes mostly unseen by the academic community.
 Let’s add a bit of visibility this year by celebrating Library Infrastructure Month this May.

 This entry was posted in infrastructure, libraries.
 Bookmark the permalink.
-Trackbacks are closed, but you can post a comment.
+Both comments and trackbacks are currently closed.

 Skip to toolbar